Using ORMs and Querying Data

 We indicate the name of the table by using the __tablename__ class-level attribute.

-We declare the columns by adding them as attributes along with a special type called Mapped, which is driven from type annotations defined PEP 484.
+We declare the columns by adding them as attributes along with a special type called Mapped, which is driven from type annotations defined in PEP 484.
 The name of each attribute corresponds to the name of the column in the table.
 The datatype is inferred from the Mapped type, such as int becomes INTEGER, str becomes VARCHAR, etc.

 For example: name: Mapped[str] is the name column of the customer table of datatype VARCHAR.
 Consequently, we can indicate nullable contraints in the column by Mapped[str | None].